809172Benny/1800_DTC16/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to create a sense of community in the online word for those who feel disconnected and lonely in these challenging covid times.
+This browser based web application strives to create a sense of community in the online world for those who feel disconnected and lonely in these challenging covid times.

-Our web application, Place, is a social media site where the aim is to promote social connectivity to ease the isolation.
+Our web application, Place, is a social media platform where the aim is to promote social connectivity to ease the isolation.